elm-community/elm-check/README.md

 as desired.
 If a failing input is found, it can be "shrunk" to compute a minimal failing case which is more representative of the bug.
 The goal of `elm-check` is to automate this process.

+Property-based testing can replace many unit tests, but it cannot test asynchronous, UI, or end-to-end functionality.

 ## Quick-Start Guide

 Suppose you wanted to test `List.reverse`.
 A correct implementation will obey a number of properties, *regardless of the